European Gambling Law

 The European Commission also decided to send an official request for information on national legislation restricting the supply of sports betting services to Greece.
 This takes the form of a letter of formal notice, the first step in the Article 226 infringement procedure.
 Greece has two months in which to respond.
 In line with the other sports betting cases the Commission wishes to verify whether the national measures in question are compatible with Article 49 of the EC Treaty, which guarantees the free movement of services.

-Meanwhile, the Commission has also formally reminded the Greek authorities of its obligation to lift its total ban on gaming machines, including computer games.
+Meanwhile, the Commission also formally reminded the Greek authorities of its obligation to lift its total ban on gaming machines, including computer games.

 The European Court of Justice had previously ruled that Greek laws which banned the installation and operation of all gaming machines violated the principles of free movement of goods, freedom of establishment as well as freedom to provide services.